Kaktur/Email-domain-extractor/README.md

 Python script to extract all unique domains form incoming email addresses from a `.mbox` file (gmail export format) to find your accounts, outputs to `.csv`

 # Install
-To use this you are going to need `python` and some libraries (thay all shoud come instaled wit python)
+To use this you are going to need `python` and some libraries (that all should come installed with python)

 * mailbox
 * pandas